AdiBro/Data-Science-Resources/Python.md

 - [Learn Pandas](https://bitbucket.org/hrojas/learn-pandas) - a BitBucket repo with Pandas lessons, cookbooks and tools.
 - [Pandas Jupyter Notebooks](https://github.com/donnemartin/data-science-ipython-notebooks#pandas) - IPython Notebook(s) demonstrating pandas functionality.
 From [Data Science IPython Notebooks](https://github.com/donnemartin/data-science-ipython-notebooks).
 - [Python Pandas Tutorial](https://www.tutorialspoint.com/python_pandas/index.htm) - a very detailed Pandas tutorial from [Tutorialspoint.com](https://www.tutorialspoint.com).
-- [Difference between using 'loc' and Square Brackets for Selecting Columns](https://stackoverflow.com/questions/48409128/what-is-the-difference-between-using-loc-and-using-just-square-brackets-to-filte) - a Stackoverflow post on what is the difference between using loc and using just square brackets to filter for columns in Pandas/Python?
+- ["Minimally Sufficient Pandas"](https://medium.com/dunder-data/minimally-sufficient-pandas-a8e67f2a2428) - a blog post that argues that only a small subset of the library is sufficient to complete nearly all of the data analysis tasks that one will encounter.
+This minimally sufficient subset of the library will benefit both beginners and professionals using Pandas.
 - [List of Resources for Learning Data Analysis with Pandas](http://www.dataschool.io/best-python-pandas-resources/) - from Data School.

 #### Videos